Basic settings in the Postfix main.cf file

 myorigin = $mydomain

-Although we have not set the Cloud Server to receive mail (we will do that in the next article), this setting defines from which domain(s) it will accept mail.
+Although you have not yet set the server to receive mail (that is covered in the next article), the

 mydestination = mail.democloud.com, localhost.democloud.com, , localhost